Submitted by on

 1. Executive Order 13556 “Controlled Unclassified Information”

-2. 32 CFR Part 2002 “Controlled Unclassified Information” Part 2002 establishes the CUI Program
+2. 32 CFR Part 2002 “Controlled Unclassified Information”: Part 2002 established the CUI Program

-3. DoDI Instruction 5200.48 “Controlled Unclassified Information”
+3. DoD Instruction 5200.48 “Controlled Unclassified Information”

 Why Do We Need CUI Protection?

-CUI protection is necessary, because any unintentional or malicious release of sensitive data could represent a threat to national security.
-In addition, any CUI that resides in nonfederal systems and organizations may directly impact the ability of the federal government to successfully conduct its assigned missions and business operations, including those related to critical infrastructure.
+CUI protection is necessary, because unintentional or malicious release of sensitive data could represent a threat to national security.
+In addition, CUI that resides in nonfederal systems and organizations may directly impact the ability of the federal government to successfully conduct its assigned missions and business operations, including those related to critical infrastructure.

-Six Myths About Storing and CUI Protection
+Five Myths About Storing and CUI Protection

 Based on its significance to U.S. national security, several myths exist about CUI and how it should be managed: